 - First, you submerge the feed underwater for 24-48 hours.

 - This can be done in a bucket.
 Expert Maat Van Uitert wrote a great book, “Naturally Raising A Sustainable Flock” which is my go-to guide for chicken advice.
-There is a section on fermenting chicken feed that talks a little about the process.
+A section on fermenting chicken feed talks a little about the process.

 “It’s very, very important to make sure the feed remains under water, which creates the environment that allows the good bacteria to grow,” explains Maat.